 There are eight THP Districts within the state.
 Each district is commanded by a District Captain.
 All districts are under the command of the THP Administrative Office located in Nashville, Tennessee.
 The command staff consists of Majors, Lieutenant Colonels, and a Colonel.
-Within the state there are eight commercial vehicle weigh station facilities.
-Each of the fixed facilities is under the command of a Lieutenant who reports to the Captain of that district.
+Originally, within the state there were eight commercial vehicle weigh station facilities.
+FY 2023 update: The inspection and weigh station in Robertson county has recently closed as planned for the construction of a new scale facility.
+Please see the Safety Technology section for more information on that closing.
+Each of the remaining 7 fixed facilities is under the command of a Lieutenant who reports to the Captain of that district.
 All of the Agency's commercial motor vehicle activities are coordinated by the Commercial Vehicle Enforcement Administration Unit.
-Within the Commercial Vehicle Enforcement Administration Unit is a Lieutenant who coordinates passenger transportation safety and a Sergeant who coordinates hazardous materials and new entrant activities.
+Within the Commercial Vehicle Enforcement Administration Unit is a Lieutenant who coordinates passenger transportation safety and one Sergeant coordinates hazardous materials and one coordinates new entrant activities.
 There are also two Sergeants whose duties include, but are not limited to, coordination of commissioned and industry education, interpretation of regulations for drivers, motor carriers and field personnel.
-All three Sergeants report to the Commercial Vehicle Enforcement Lieutenant who oversees all CVE grant and enforcement programs and he reports directly to the CVE and Special Program's Captain.
+All four Sergeants report to the Commercial Vehicle Enforcement Lieutenant who oversees all CVE grant and enforcement programs and he reports directly to the CVE Captain.
 The Captain then reports to a Major within the THP Command Staff.
+UPDATE FY 2023: CVE has received permission to add a full time Trooper position to the CVE staff.